 Strangers who like cats and want to pick us up look us directly in the eyes, and call us to come to them.
 This is always suspicious because direct eye contact usually means a conflict in animal body language.
 So if we have a choice of which lap to sit on, we pick the person not looking us directly in our eyes, and that is usually the person who dislikes cats!
 This is kind of an inside cat joke!

 The type of eye contact we cats like with humans is a "soft eyes" look where the face is relaxed and the eyes very slowly blink a couple times.
 That look says, "I am calm and won't bother you right now."
 We cats like that attitude in humans most of the time.
 At least until we are ready to play or be fed.

 A relationship between a cat and a human can be a wonderful experience for both.
 For example, we cats know how to snuggle up to people and purr so lovingly that it lowers the human's blood pressure and improves the immune system.
 It's true!
 It has been scientifically proven that cats really do extend the lives of their human care givers.
 And for that priceless service we ask very little in the way of food, safety, and comfort.
-What a deal for you humans!
+What a good deal for you humans!